camunda/camunda-docs-manual/content/reference/dmn11/drg/decision.md

 {{< img src="../img/drd.png">}}

 A decision requirements graph can have one or more decisions.
-A decision defines the [id], [name] and required decisions and contains the decision logic as [decision table].
+A decision defines the [id], [name] and required decisions and contains the decision logic as [decision table] or [decision literal expression].

 A decision is represented by a `decision` element inside the `definitions` XML element.